 Corridor Sur and Corridor Este have had relatively volatile traffic volumes.
-For instance, in 2018 traffic volume on the Corridor Sur increased 2.7% compared transits during 2017, while in 2019, transits decreased by 5.2%.
-Traffic volume in Corridor Este increased 24.0% in 2018 compared to transits during 2017, and in 2019, transits decreased by 14.1% compared to 2018.
+For instance, in 2018, traffic volume on the Corridor Sur increased 2.7% compared with transits during 2017, while in 2019, transits decreased by 5.2%.
+Traffic volume in Corridor Este increased 24.0% in 2018 compared with transits during 2017 and, in 2019, transits decreased by 14.1% year over year.

-Additionally, Moody's Base Case Scenario incorporates that the coronavirus outbreak is leading to a period of sharp drop in traffic that is expected to remain in next months.
-As a result, Moody's estimates a projected debt service coverage ratio and debt to operating revenue consistent with an Aa.
-Debt Service Coverage Ratio (DSCR) is expected to average 2.9x during the 10-year period with the lowest DCSR according to Moody's Base Case Scenario.
+Additionally, our base case scenario incorporates the fact that the pandemic has led to a sharp drop in traffic.
+However, we estimate a projected DSCR and debt/operating revenue consistent with an Aa rating.
+The DSCR is likely to average 2.9x during the 10-year period, according to our base case scenario.